The Mueller switch project

-The Mueller project to continues on its inevitable path, yet every day the synthetic Trump-Russia collusion scandal appears more absurd.
+The Mueller project continues on its inevitable path, yet every day the synthetic Trump-Russia collusion scandal appears more absurd.
 It appears more absurd every day not only because of the absence of evidence of Trump-Russia collusion, but also because of the actions undertaken by the administration adverse to Russian national interests.
 The Frankenstein monster nevertheless lumbers on.

 The Mueller project, not to put too fine a point on it, is to remove President Trump from office.
 Think of it as the Mueller switch project.
 You’d have to be a fool not to see it.
 Yet that is far from the only problem with it.